bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Answers.md

 Short Quiz 4.
 True.
 The biggest damage that a spy miner can do is to delay the transaction speed.

+Short Quiz 5.
+Maybe.
+Because bitcoin reward will keep halving until it reaches 21 million total circulation supply sometime in 2140.
+At that time, the only motivation of mining empty blocks is to disrupt the chain.
+There are no more mining reward, ie the only reward is from transaction fees.
+At that time, mining empty blocks will be expensive and serves has no monetary incentives.

 ## Chapter 4

 Q1.
 Why is Bitcoin address(eg 367f4YWz1VCFaqBqwbTrzwi2b1h2U3w1AF) much shorter than the public key we generated?